Even in Chavez's hometown, Venezuela 'revolution' ails before election

 Israel Chavez, a cousin of the late president now working on his brother Asdrubal's campaign, says the accusations are lies.

 "I don't have a mansion.
-I queue up like everyone else," he said in a Sabaneta campaign center, predicting the socialists would sweep the state.
+I queue up like everyone else," he said in a Sabaneta campaign centre, predicting the socialists would sweep the state.

 To do so, Chavez's kin might need a miracle - as does his tree named 'revolution'.